AtariWriter: ST Writer

-Another of the Tramiel family's goals after taking over Atari was to introduce an entirely new GUI-based computer, which emerged as the Atari ST in the summer of 1985.
-Concerned about the same issue that caused the Atari 800 to be seen dismissively, they had programmer Dan Oliver port the existing assembler language AtariWriter screen editor code to the ST while John Feagans converted the layout and formatting handlers to the C programming language.
+After taking over Atari, the Tramiel family wanted to introduce an entirely new GUI-based computer, which emerged as the Atari ST in the summer of 1985.
+Concerned that the new system would lack useful software at its launch, which could lead to the same issues that caused people to dismiss the Atari 800, they decided to port AtariWriter to the ST. Programmer Dan Oliver ported the existing assembly language AtariWriter screen editor code to the ST while John Feagans converted the layout and formatting handlers to the C programming language.
 In two weeks, a version of AtariWriter Plus was up and running as ST Writer.

 Running on the new machine gave the program many advantages.
 Memory was no longer limited, and the program was capable of handling very large documents.
 It also had a natural 80-column display, and was extremely fast.
 The program was so similar to the original it could exchange files with no edits.

 As useful as the program was, it was not GUI-based, and was released for free while Atari began the search for a GUI program to replace it.
-Several GUI word processors soon emerged, some by the end on 1985, and ST Writer development at Atari ended.
+By the end of 1985, several GUI word processors emerged, and ST Writer development at Atari came to an end.
 By this time it had garnered a major following of its own, and the replacements were seen as second rate in comparison.
 The company eventually allowed avid user Bruce Noonan to take over development.
-He continued releasing the product through a number of major versions, even adding a limited GUI for menu access, with the last releases well into the 1990s.
+He continued releasing the product through a number of major versions, even adding a limited GUI for menu access, with the last releases in the 1990s.